micmejia/bible-dump/AMPC/Acts/Acts 19.md

-But [one] evil spirit retorted, Jesus I know, and Paul I know [^b]about, but who are you?
+But [one] evil spirit retorted, Jesus I know, and Paul I know about, but who are you?